aptech/docs/docs/CR-delif.rst

          -0.6330   0.4845 };

-    //Create logical vector of 1's and 0's e = y .== 2;
+    // Create logical vector of 1's and 0's
+    e = y .== 2;

-    //Assign 'x' to be equal to 'x' without
+    // Assign 'x' to be equal to 'x' without
-    //the rows in which 'y' equals 2 x = delif(x, e);
+    // the rows in which 'y' equals 2 x = delif(x, e);

-    //Remove all observations in which 'y' equals 2 y = delif(y, e);
+    // Remove all observations in which 'y' equals 2 y = delif(y, e);

 After the code above, *y* and *x* should equal: